 \section{Conclusions}

-This paper considers statistical inference problems in auctions with many bidders with symmetric independent private values.
-In this context, we present a novel asymptotic framework where the number of bidders increases significantly while the number of auctions remains small and fixed.
-This approach differs from the more conventional approach with a divergent number of auctions, while the number of bidders remains fixed.
+This paper considers statistical inference problems in auctions with many bidders with symmetric, independent private values.
+In this context, we present a novel asymptotic framework in which the number of bidders grows while the number of auctions remains small and fixed.
+This approach differs from the more conventional approach, which uses a large number of auctions while keeping the number of bidders fixed.
 We argue that our results provide an accurate approximation in auction settings where the number of bidders is large relative to the number of auctions.
-This framework is especially well-suited for applications with substantial heterogeneity across auctions, where only a few truly homogeneous auctions exist.
+This framework is especially well-suited for applications with substantial heterogeneity across auctions, where only a few are truly homogeneous.

 Within our novel asymptotic framework, we introduce new inference methods for the expected utility of the auction winner, the expected revenue for the seller, and the tail behavior of the valuation distribution.
-We show that the latter can serve as a means to test the validity of the regularity conditions typically imposed in auction literature (e.g., bounded valuation support and nonzero density at the upper end of the support).
-Our data requirements are minimal; our tests only necessitate observing transaction prices from a fixed and finite number of auctions.
+We show that the latter can serve as a means of testing the validity of the regularity conditions typically imposed in the auction literature (e.g., bounded valuation support and nonzero density at the upper end of the support).
+Our data requirements are minimal; our tests require only observing transaction prices from a fixed, finite set of auctions.
 That is, we do not require observing multiple bids from these auctions or the number of bidders.